 My favourite scenes are the following.
 Mitch and Melanie talking about her mother up on the hill.
 The banter between Mitch and Melanie when he is treating Melanie’s cut.
 The attack where Melanie is trapped in the phonebox.
 Melanie and Annie discussing Mitch and Lydia before the bid hits their door.
 Lydia finding the dead farmer.
 The birds gathering behind Melanie at the school, and the scene with the bird expert lady talking about the attacks.

 I also love the scene where Melanie is driving, her body leans left and right when she turns corners, on the seat next to her, the lovebirds are leaning left and right too.
 That scene always makes me laugh whenever I watch this.
-A brief moment of humour in a very chilling film.
+A very brief moment of humour in a very chilling film.

 One of Hitchcock’s best films, and a very good horror film in it’s own right.
 If you’re a fan of this one, please do leave your thoughts.
 If you’ve never seen it, I hope you’ll check it out.